-Our process model is a simple and exact kinematic model so the only terms that may have appreciable process noise are the acceleration input and the bias.
-We assume that the process noise is negligible because of the quality of the acceleration measurement and the dominance of the bias term (over variance) in the development of error in the estimate.
-We thus, set $\mathbf{Q} = \mathbf{0}$ to reflect this, and the filter trusts the model fully when no measurements are available, relying completely on the bias estimate to provide accurate estimates between measurement updates.
-The model is initialized with the first distance and speed measurement and an initial guess of the bias (see Eq 41) using the mean value raw acceleration, $\alpha{y,k}$, for a single trial.
-It is noted that the initial state variance $\mathbf{P}{\mathbf{0}}$ are non-zero as we do not have confident knowledge about the initial values of states (including acceleration bias).
-Hence the measurements are used in the initial stage to adjust the state and bias estimation (even though $\mathbf{Q} = \mathbf{0}$), which is critical for achieving accurate estimation.
-We found the values for \mathbf{Q} and \mathbf{R} generally robust with respect to variations in rower and boat (see https://gitlab.com/mechmotum/row_filter for details).
-Note that we could obtain incremental gains in model accuracy if we further turned Q and R for individual rowers and boat configurations, however this choice would be inconsistent with our intent to build an easy-to-use, general purpose solution.
+Our process model is a simple and exact kinematic model so the only terms that 307 may have appreciable process noise are the acceleration input and the bias.
+We assume 308 that the process noise is negligible because of the quality of the acceleration 309 measurement and the dominance of the bias term (over variance) in the development of 310 error in the estimate.
+We thus, set $\mathbf{Q} = \mathbf{0}$ to reflect this, and the filter trusts the model 311 fully when no measurements are available, relying completely on the bias estimate to 312 provide accurate estimates between measurement updates.
+The model is initialized with 313 the first distance and speed measurement and an initial guess of the bias (see Eq41) 314 using the mean value raw acceleration, $\alpha{y,k}$ , for a single trial.
+It is noted that the initial state variance $\mathbf{P}0$ are non-zero as we do not have confident knowledge about the initial values of states (including acceleration bias).
+Hence the measurements are used in the initial stage to adjust the state and bias estimation (even though $\mathbf{Q} = \mathbf{0}$ ), which is critical for achieving accurate estimation.
+We found the values for $\mathbf{Q}$ and $\mathbf{R}$ generally robust with respect to variations in rower and boat (see https://gitlab.com/mechmotum/row\filter for details).
+Note that we could obtain incremental gains in model accuracy if we further turned $\mathbf{Q}$ and $\mathbf{R}$ for individual rowers and boat configurations, however this choice would be inconsistent with our intent to build an easy-to-use, general purpose solution.

-A note on real-time algorithm implementation
+A Note on real-time algorithm implementation

-We did not implement these filtering algorithms on an actual smartphone in real-time, but our algorithms, written in Python, can be directly translated to a smartphone's associated programming language.
-The complementary filter, Kalman filter, and peak detection algorithms have 110, 440, and 160 floating point operations per time step, respectively.
-The maximum floating point operations per time step is then the sum of the Kalman filter and peak detection, 600.
-We desire real-time updates at 100 Hz so the total neccesary FLOPS is 60 thousand.
-Contemporary smartphones have FLOPS capabilities between 5 billion to 35 billion.
-Thus the real-time implementation of these algorithms is relatively trivial and has little consequence on overall computation time.
+We did not implement these filtering algorithms on an actual smartphone in real-time.
+326 but our algorithms, written in Python, can be directly translated to a smartphone's 327 associated programming language.
+The complementary filter, Kalman filter, and peak 328 detection algorithms have 110, 440, and 160 floating point operations per time step, 329 respectively.
+The maximum floating point operations per time step is then the sum of 330 the Kalman filter and peak detection, 600.
+We desire real-time updates at 100 Hz so the 331 total neccesary FLOPS is 60 thousand.
+Contemporary smartphones have FLOPS 332 capabilities between 5 billion to 35 billion.
+Thus the real-time implementation of these 333 algorithms is relatively trivial and have little consequence on overall computation time.
+334